 Definition of Trust in Relationships

 The American Psychological Association (APA) says that trust is the “reliance on or confidence in the dependability of someone or something.”
 Having trust means believing someone else is consistently dependable and safe.
 Without these factors, interpersonal relationships cannot grow.
 It’s something that develops over a period of time.
 In a Minute with Maxwell video leadership expert John Maxwell explains, “You and I are either depositing into our trustworthy account or to be honest with you, we’re withdrawing . . .
 How do I expand and grow that trustworthy account? . . .
 Number one, my words and my actions are the same . . .
 Number two, I think trustworthy accounts are built when you continually mean the best and do the best for people.”
 It goes to show building trust is a choice to either invest or divest in others.
+As a result, knowing how to build trust in a relationship becomes a vital skill.

 How to Build Trust: Top 10 Ways to Build Trust in Teams